lpereira/blotest/pages/about.rst

 While online, he usually hangs out in `IRC`_, as ``acidx``.
 He can also be found on `LinkedIn`_ or `Twitter`_.

 This is a `personal blog`_.
-The opinions expressed here represent my own and not those of my employer.
+The opinions expressed here represent his own and not those of his employer.

 .. _Twitter: http://twitter.com/lafp
 .. _LinkedIn: http://www.linkedin.com/pub/leandro-pereira/20/883/578